 1. Glorious Glasgow

 If you’re thinking of a city break in March then why not head to Glasgow?
 March is a busy month in the city with a couple of festivals to attend.
-First off, there’s the Glasgow International Comedy Festival from 12 – 29 March which sees top class comedy stars from around the UK and beyond descend upon the city for a month of laughs.
-Right at the end of the month, you’ll also be able to attend the Glasgow Vegan Festival on 28 March at Hampden Park.
-Here you’ll find dozens of stalls, caterers, cookery demos, talks and interactive workshops to sate all your vegan desires.
+First off, there’s the Glasgow International Comedy Festival from 15 March – 2 April which sees top class comedy stars from around the UK and beyond descend upon the city for a month of laughs.
+If you’re a film fanatic, the Glasgow Film Festival will be running from the 1 – 12 March and will see an eclectic mix of films as well as previews, premieres and guest appearances.

 2. International Women’s Day